 Step 3: Pay your important costs first

-Step 4: Do a written budget
+Step 4: Write a budget

 Knowing what expenses you need to pay over the course of a year helps to ensure that you have savings put aside for those big occasional costs (such as car registration and insurances).

-That way, you can try to prevent being caught short.
+This way, you can try to prevent being caught short.
 Give Canstar’s budget planning calculator a try.

 Step 5: Minimise the interest on your debt

-Step 6: Set up a repayment plan.
+Step 6: Set up a repayment plan